-Douglas Fairbanks Jr. (1909-2000) was not only the son of the silent screen’s most beloved hero Douglas Fairbanks Sr., but also quite a legendary screen star in his own right.
-I never got to meet him in person, although I’m happy to say a request for an interview sent to his office was welcomed warmly and in the end, it resulted in a phone interview in August 1999.
+Douglas Fairbanks Jr. (1909-2000) was the son of the silent screen’s most beloved hero Douglas Fairbanks Sr. and quite a legendary screen star in his own right.
+I never got to meet him in person, although I’m happy to say a request for an interview sent to his office was welcomed warmly, and in the end, it resulted in a phone interview in August 1999.
 So I got to call him at his New York apartment, and what a tremendous joy it was.
-I did hope however that he would allow me to come over, and in that case I’d fly from Europe to New York with the sole purpose of interviewing him.
+I did hope however, that he would allow me to come over, and in that case, I’d fly from Europe to New York with the sole purpose of interviewing him.
 That’s also what I wrote in my first letter to him.

 In his kind and warm response, Mr. Fairbanks wrote, ‘I am flattered indeed to read that you are considering a trip to New York to interview me.
 Although I would be happy to speak with you, I wonder if you wouldn’t be just as happy to interview me on the telephone?
 I leave that decision to you.’
-Since film has always been some sort of a vocation to me, I have crossed the Atlantic on a regular basis during the past 35 years, always with one, single purpose in mind: to interview actors and filmmakers, and talk about their work and their craft.
+Since film has always been a vocation to me, I have crossed the Atlantic regularly during the past 35 years, always with one single purpose in mind: to interview actors and filmmakers and talk about their work and their craft.
 That’s what I do, that’s who I am.
-So when I got to talk to Mr. Fairbanks on the phone—courtesy of Mrs. Fairbanks—I still hoped that some day soon we would be able to continue our conversation in New York.
+So when I got to speak with Mr. Fairbanks on the phone—courtesy of Mrs. Fairbanks—I still hoped that some day soon we would be able to continue our conversation in New York.
 I also told him so, and I asked him if he would greenlight this request.
 ‘By all means,’ he said.
-Sadly, it didn’t work out, since Mrs. Fairbanks didn’t think it was a good idea.
+Sadly, it didn’t work out since Mrs. Fairbanks didn’t think it was a good idea.
 A decision I always understood and respected: I’m sure she had her reasons to turn down my one-on-one interview request—along with a huge box of the most delicious Belgian chocolates I would have loved to have given her as a token of my sincere appreciation.

-Over twenty years later now, I wanted to update my interview with Mr. Fairbanks which back then was published in a Dutch-language film monthly, but horror of horrors, the cassette tape with Mr. Fairbanks’ phone interview didn’t stand the test of time too well.
+Over twenty years later, I wanted to update my interview with Mr. Fairbanks which was published in a Dutch-language film monthly, but horror of horrors, the cassette tape with Mr. Fairbanks’ phone interview didn’t stand the test of time too well.
 I went through it a couple of times, and the audio is of such poor quality that it’s very tough to reproduce a complete transcript of the interview.
-Fortunately I was able to pick up quite a number of quotes when he reminisced about people he worked with or that he knew over the years.
+Fortunately, I was able to pick up several quotes when he reminisced about people he worked with or that he knew over the years.

-Mr. Fairbanks was born in New York City on December 9, 1909 as the son of Douglas Fairbanks Sr. (1883-1939) and his first wife Anna Beth Sully (1888-1967), the daughter of a wealthy cotton king.
-At that time his father was already an established Broadway star, admired for the same qualities that would make him a screen hero—he was the prototype of the idealized image of the American male.
-In 1915, when Mr. Fairbanks Jr. was 6, his father left the New York stage and headed for Los Angeles where he was offered a generous contract by the Triangle Film Corporation.
-Subsequently young Douglas went back and forth from New York to California with his mother over the next few years.
-He saw his father’s rise to fame and he often went to see his films in the theater.
+Mr. Fairbanks was born in New York City on December 9, 1909, as the son of Douglas Fairbanks Sr. (1883-1939) and his first wife, Anna Beth Sully (1888-1967), the daughter of a wealthy cotton king.
+At that time, his father was already an established Broadway star, admired for the same qualities that would make him a screen hero—he was the prototype of the idealized image of the American male.
+In 1915, when Mr. Fairbanks Jr. was 6, his father left the New York stage and headed for Los Angeles, where the Triangle Film Corporation offered him a generous contract.
+Subsequently, young Douglas went back and forth from New York to California with his mother over the next few years.
+He saw his father’s rise to fame, and he often went to see his films in the theater.
 ‘There was never a moment in my life when I suddenly realized he was famous,’ Mr. Fairbanks said, ‘I just think I grew up with that realization.
-But I admired him enourmously.
+But I admired him enormously.
 When I was young, I didn’t see him that often and we weren’t very close, but during his final years, we were.’